Locally Markov walks on finite graphs: Uniform unicycle walk

+We compute here the eigenvalues of $L_m$ for $m\in\N$ using the method from \cite{atha}.
+Note that, for $k\in\N$ and $i,j\in\mathsf{U}_{K_m}$, the entry $A^k_m(i,j)$ counts the number of paths from configuration $i$ to configuration $j$.
+Consequently, the trace $\text{tr}A^k_m=\sum_{i\in\mathsf{U}_{K_m}}A^k_m(i,i)$, counts the number of closed paths in the unicycle graph $\mathsf{UCYC}(K_m)$ of $K_m$.
+Alternatively, $A_m^k$ can also be expressed as the sum of the $k$-th powers of the eigenvalues of $A_m$, each weighted by its multiplicity.
 We focus now on counting the number of closed walks of a certain length in the unicycle graph $\mathsf{UCYC}(K_m)$ of $K_m$.
-Assume we start a walk at some configuration $(x,\rho)\in\mathsf{U}_{K_m}$ and end it at the same configuration.
-Then the roots of the walk perform a closed walk in $K_m$ starting at $x$ and ending at $x$.
-Thus we obtain the number of closed walks in $\mathsf{UCYC}(K_m)$ from the number of closed walks in $K_m$.
+Suppose we start the unicycle walk at some configuration $(x,\rho)\in\mathsf{U}_{K_m}$ and end it at the same configuration.
+Then the roots of the walk trace out a closed walk in $K_m$ starting and ending at $x$.
+This allows us to derive the number of closed walks in $\mathsf{UCYC}(K_m)$ from the number of closed walks in $K_m$.
+For $G=(V,E)$ and $k\in \mathbb{N}$, we denote by $w(G,k)$ the number of closed walks of length $k$ in $G$, and for $S\subseteq V$, we write $G_S$ for the subgraph of $G$ induced by $S$, consisting of the vertices in $S$ and all edges of $G$ connecting pairs of vertices in $S$.